RSPP Curricular Overview

 Students may opt to begin the integrated, community-based clinical experience first or with the Peoria block schedule first.
 Each RSPP student also must complete a community-focused health project.

 Students begin in their assigned community in June.
-At the conclusion of the 28 weeks, students sit for the Family Medicine shelf exam.
+The OB Gyn shelf exam is taken during the integrated clerkship.
+Then at the conclusion of this 28 week period, students sit for the Family Medicine shelf exam.
 Students then complete the 4-week block rotations in Peoria.
 Each shelf exam is taken at the conclusion of the respective 4-week block.

 Students begin with block rotation in Peoria in June.
 The shelf exam for psychiatry is taken at the conclusion of the 4-week block.
 Shelf exams for surgery, pediatrics, and OB-GYN are scattered throughout the 28-week period.
 Students sit for the Internal Medicine Shelf Exam and the Family Medicine exam the final week of the M3 year.